georgiecoetzer/BigData-ArtProject/README.md

 ![Image 1](https://github.com/user-attachments/assets/cf2710d4-c6b7-4bf0-bc20-96d6f890f912)

 Fig 1.
-Inspecting web elements for a Sotheby’s Auction Ultimately, we were able to scrape data for 1738 artworks from Sotheby’s auctions and 4525 from Christie’s.
+Inspecting web elements for a Sotheby’s Auction<br/>
+Ultimately, we were able to scrape data for 1738 artworks from Sotheby’s auctions and 4525 from Christie’s.
 Data Cleaning:
 The data we collected required significant cleaning before we would be able to use it.
 As part of the data cleaning process, we had to separate the high and low estimate prices and convert all the prices to a single currency — which we chose to be USD– because the artworks were sold in different countries and so the sale currency differed.
 Similarly, numeric values such as prices and estimates were initially stored as strings in the dataframes, and names were sometimes formatted differently.
 Moreover, we had to filter out unwanted art forms such as furniture pieces and sculptures which our scrapers had failed to filter out.